 As the internal rate of return occurs when the net present value is equal to zero, we can conclude that the IRR represents the highest rate of interest (cost of capital) an investor could afford to pay without losing money on a project if all funds were borrowed and the loan (principal and interest) were repaid (Bierman and Smidt, 2012).
 The IRR is therefore essentially a break even point for an investment after accounting for interest.

 Consequently, once we know the IRR for a project, we can compare this IRR directly with the cost of borrowing at the prevailing market interest rate to finance the project, policy, or program.
 If we denote the cost of borrowing as r, the decision rule is:

 - Reject the project if

-The reason for this decision rule lies in the fact that companies, firms, and governments can often borrow at a lower interest rate, undertake the project, and therefore experience the higher IRR from the project.
+The reason for this decision rule lies in the fact that companies, firms, and governments can often borrow at a lower interest rate to undertake the project and thereby experience the higher rate of return.
 Essentially, when calculating the internal rate of return we are effectively finding the annualised effective compounded rate of return.
-Therefore, in essence the IRR is capturing the opportunity for a profitable investment in a project, policy or program.
+Therefore, in essence the IRR is capturing the opportunity for a profitable investment in a project, policy, or program.

 Suppose you calculated the IRR of the following project.
 Note: you can replicate this IRR result in Excel.